Frequently Asked Questions

 How long until I can graduate?

-While it is difficult to know exactly how your credits will transfer unless you've applied, your college academic advisor will be able to give you a better forecast of your degree progress, which often depends on course availability and pre-requisites.
-For a general summary of the courses you will have left to complete, a transfer advisor can assist you in an advising appointment.
+While it is difficult to know exactly how your credits will transfer unless you've applied, your college-assigned academic advisor will be able to give you a better forecast of your degree progress, which often depends on course availability and pre-requisites.
+For a general summary of the courses you will have left to complete your degree program, a transfer advisor can assist you in an advising appointment.

 Can I see the UK course catalog?